What is TUPE?

-Nick Austen and Gemma Mintram, pharmacy solicitors in the healthcare team at Cripps LLP, consider how TUPE will affect the sale or purchase of your pharmacy.
+Nick Austen and Gemma Mintram, pharmacy lawyers in the healthcare team at Cripps LLP, consider how TUPE will affect the sale or purchase of your pharmacy.

 What does TUPE stand for?
 TUPE stands for The Transfer of Undertakings (Protection of Employment) Regulations 2006 which came into force on 6 April 2006.

 When does TUPE apply?
 TUPE applies whenever there is a pharmacy sale which involves the transfer of the assets of the pharmacy (i.e. the goodwill, NHS contract, fixtures and fittings, any lease and stock), whether the seller is a company or an individual.
 TUPE does not apply where the company that operates a pharmacy is itself sold (known as a share sale).
 Therefore TUPE only needs to be considered when the employer of the pharmacy employees will change due to a sale.